reslaurentii/sandbox/README.md

 Sandbox project is a collection of simple (and useless) functions to test basic statements of C language.
-(if statements, priority, assignment, ...)
+(if statements, priority, assignment, pointers, array,...)

 The code is intentionally cryptic and poorly indented.
 The aim is not to write good code, but to see how the code is executed.